arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/20/2024 - worked on creating a park in the center of the town

+9/21/2024 - continued working on the park, starting working on making a video for our mentour.
+Encountered an issue with game efficency / being laggy. will need to be further worked on.

 9/23/2024 - placed trees, flowers, more pathing, and overall continued to work on the park.

 ![0](https://github.com/user-attachments/assets/a3c93353-1635-41a3-880b-30c8006a7c54)